-Policy EL P9 - Biodiversity Supports NDP Objective - EL5, EL7, DD4 Supports TVBC Policy - E5 Supports Policy recommendations for Wildlife Corridors OW-WC1, OW-WC2, OW-WC3, P-WC1, P-WC2, and Significant Gaps GAP-P591, GAP-P592, GAP-P593 and Gap P594 in Evidence Base Documents 7 & 9) deliver a bio diversity net gain of at least 10% () g measures will be supported in the determination of planning applications for development in the Neighbourho ood Plan area where they include any of the following: Cha w or extended wildlife corridors either from those already identified or from designated areas (see aracter Appraisal and Design Code document Figures relating to natural features, open Spaces and portant Gaps. oth e prevention of the unnecessary loss of mature and veteran trees, hedgerows, orchards, habitats or ner form of wildlife corridor and in areas of identified biodiversity importance in Evidence Base cuments 7 and 9. tigation measures on site in accordance with a planting scheme which shall accompany the application planning permission or on location approved by the Local Planning Authority e provision of owl boxes, bat boxes and bird boxes (particularly suited to use by owls, swifts, swallows d house martins) and other forms of wildlife habitat provision, particularly on buildings and in gardens. v.
-The e removal of any inappropriate man-made features from watercourses and culverted channels vi.
-The e creation of new wetland in appropriate areas.
+Policy EL P9 - Biodiversity

+Supports NDP Objective - EL5, EL7, DD4

+Supports Policy recommendations for Wildlife Corridors OW-WC1, OW-WC2, OW-WC3, P-WC1, P-WC2, and Significant Gaps GAP-P591, GAP-P592, GAP-P593 and Gap P594 in Evidence Base Documents 7 & 9)

+Consistent with TVBC Local Plan Policy E5, all development proposals in the Plan area (see Figure 2.1) should aim eek to deliver a biodiversity net gain of at least 10% ()

+The following measures will be supported in the determination of pl Neighbourhood Plan area where they include any of the following:

+- New or extended wildlife corridors either from those already identified or from designated areas (see Character Appraisal and Design Code document Figures relating to natural features, open Spaces and Important Gaps. - The prevention of the unnecessary loss of mature and veteran trees, hedgerows, orchards, habitats or other form of wildlife corridor and in areas of identified biodiversity importance in Evidence Base Documents 7 and 9. - iii.
+Mitigation measures on site in accordance with a planting scheme which shall accompany the application for planning permission or on location approved by the Local Planning Authority.

+The provision of owl boxes, bat boxes and bird boxes (particularly suited to use by owls, swifts, swallows - and house martins) and other forms of wildlife habitat provision, particularly on buildings and in gardens. - The removal of any inappropriate man-made features from watercourses and culverted channels.. - vi.
+The creation of new wetland in appropriate areas.

 Having regard to the requirements of the Environment Act 2021